swiftlang/swift-evolution/proposals/0253-callable.md

 * It does not allow `get` and `set` declarations inside the body.
 * When a parameter has a name, the name is treated as the argument label.
-* It can be referenced directly by name, e.g. `foo.call`.

 The rest of the `call` declaration grammar and semantics is identical to that of function declarations – it supports the same syntax for: